 Faculty to be Consulted on Review and Selection of the Faculty Athletics Representative; Approved by the Senate on April 9, 2014

 Memo from Pres.
 Gottfredson to Margie Paris;

-|Payments by the Athletics Department for Academic Purposes; Approved by the Senate on May 08, 2013 |
+|Payments by the Athletics Department for Academic Purposes; |

 SENATE EXECUTIVE COMMITTEE ACTION